-- National University College: 015953

-- NUC- Instituto de Banca y Comercio: 014534

-- Florida Technical College: 015670
+- NUC University and NUC University-IBC Institute: 015953 - NUC University -Florida Technical College: 015670

 With this, we will electronically receive the results of the FAFSA.
-By providing an e-mail address on the FAFSA, the U.S. Department of Education will contact the student electronically.
+By providing an email address on the FAFSA, the U.S. Department of Education will contact the student electronically.
 The Federal Department of Education makes the e-mail address available to the state and to the educational institutions listed on the FAFSA so that they can contact the student.